Dance in Australia: Indigenous Australian dance

-Traditional Aboriginal Australian dance was closely associated with song and was understood and experienced as making present the reality of the Dreamtime.
-In some instances, they would imitate the actions of a particular animal in the process of telling a story.
-For the people in their own country it defined to roles, responsibilities and the place itself.
+Traditional Aboriginal Australian dance dates back thousands of years, and was closely associated with song and was understood and experienced as making present the reality of the Dreamtime.
+In some instances, they would imitate the actions of a particular animal as part of telling a story.
+For the people in their own country it defined roles, responsibilities and the place itself.
 These ritual performances gave them an understanding of themselves in the interplay of social, geographical and environmental forces.
 The performances were associated with specific places and dance grounds were often sacred places.
 The body decoration and specific gestures related to kin and other relationships, such as to Dreamtime beings.
 Some groups hold their dances secret or sacred.
 Gender is an important factor in some ceremonies with men and women having separate ceremonial traditions, such as the Crane Dance.

-The term "corroboree" is commonly used by non-Indigenous Australians to refer to any Aboriginal dance, although this term has its origins among the people of the Sydney region.
-In some places, Australian Aboriginal people perform corroborees for tourists.
+The term "corroboree" is sometimes used by non-Indigenous Australians to refer to any Aboriginal dance, although this term has its origins among the people of the Sydney region.

 For Torres Strait Islander people, singing and dancing is their "literature" – "the most important aspect of Torres Strait lifestyle.
-The Torres Strait Islanders preserve and present their oral history through songs and dances;...the dances act as illustrative material and, of course, the dancer himself [sic] is the storyteller" (Ephraim Bani, 1979).
+The Torres Strait Islanders preserve and present their oral history through songs and dances;...the dances act as illustrative material and, of course, the dancer himself [sic] is the storyteller".
 There are many songs about the weather; others about the myths and legends; life in the sea and totemic gods; and about important events.
 "The dancing and its movements express the songs and acts as the illustrative material".

 20th–21st centuries

 In the latter part of the 20th century, the influence of Indigenous Australian dance traditions was seen with the development of concert dance, particularly in contemporary dance with the National Aboriginal and Islander Skills Development Association (established 1975) and the Aboriginal Centre for the Performing Arts (ACPA, founded 1997) providing training to Indigenous Australians in dance, and the Bangarra Dance Theatre (founded 1989).
 With a new sense of pride emerging in a number of Aboriginal organisations in Redfern, Sydney, the Aboriginal Dance Theatre Redfern (ADTR) was established in 1979.

-The establishment of National Aboriginal Dance Council Australia (NADCA, also referred to as National Aboriginal Dance Council of Australia) was instigated by Christine Donnelly and ADTR in 1995.
-It was supported by Ausdance in their presentation of the presentation of three major Indigenous dance conferences.
-The second one was held in Adelaide in 1997, where cultural and intellectual property rights and copyright issues for Australian Indigenous dancers were discussed, and included a free outdoor performance in Rymill Park / Murlawirrapurka.
-The third conference took place in Sydney in 1999, funded by the Australia Council.
-Both the 2nd and 3rd conferences were attended by David Gulpilil's dance troupe.
+The National Aboriginal Dance Council Australia (NADCA, also referred to as National Aboriginal Dance Council of Australia) was established in 1995.
+With support from Ausdance, NADCA and ADRT founder Christine Donnelly convened three three major Indigenous dance conferences.
+The first conference was held in Sydney in 1995.
+The second was held in Adelaide in 1997; it included discussion of cultural and intellectual property rights and copyright issues for Australian Indigenous dancers.
+The third conference took place in Sydney in 1999, and was funded by the Australia Council.